M3264/FSX/README.md

 pnpm run dev
 ```

-Your application will be available at `http://localhost:3000`
+Your application will be available at `http://localhost:3000` (7000 if it's via docker-compose)

 ## Available Scripts